life-efficient/Desktop-AI/README.md

 ## Notes
 - Make sure your `main.py` and `requirements.txt` are in the repo root as referenced in the scripts.
+- All WiFi configuration is now managed via `nmcli` and NetworkManager, not wpa_supplicant.conf.
 - You can edit the scripts to change paths or behavior as needed.